« Aircraft »

 Maximum Speed:

-'899' made 509 flights during five years of flight testing, after which it was donated to the Smithsonian National Air and Space Museum in 1960.
-After being stored at the Silver Hill, Maryland restoration facility for a number of years, and a few other intermediate stops, the airplane was moved to the Museum of Flight's Restoration Center in Everett, Washington, where it is currently under restoration.
+The Museum’s Crusader is the prototype aircraft.
+‘899’ made 509 flights during five years of flight testing, including two flights by John Glenn, after which it was donated to the Smithsonian National Air and Space Museum in 1960.
+After being stored at the Silver Hill, Maryland restoration facility for a number of years, and a few other intermediate stops, the airplane was restored during the 1990s at the Museum’s Restoration Center and Reserve Collection in Everett, Washington.